-Shown below are some of her recent projects, Out and About: A Tale of Giving by Liza Wiemer (Kalaniot Books), Sally Opened Doors: The Story of the First Woman Rabbi by Sandy Eisenberg Sasso (Apples & Honey Press), The Peach Pit Parade: A World War I Story by Shana Keller (Sleeping Bear Pr), My Little Golden Book About Ruth Bader Ginsburg by Shana Corey (Golden Books), Judy Led the Way by Sandy Eisenberg Sasso (Behrman House), Shorty Schwartz by Dishy Schiffman (Menucha Publishers), Sit Down, Little Prince! by Jean Colebank (Saddle Point Publishing), Rachel's Roses by by Ferida Wolff (Holiday House), Regina Persisted by Sandy Eisenberg Sasso (Apples & Honey Press), Dancing Dinos Go to School and Dancing Dinos at the Beach, both by Sally Luca (Random House Books), Abby's Asthma and the Big Race by Theresa Golding (Albert Whitman & Company), Alpha Betti by Carlene Morton (Upstart Books), and The Aliens Have Landed at Our School! by Kenn Nesbitt (Meadowbrook).
+Shown below are some of her recent projects, Jane Goodall: A Little Golden Book Biography by Lori Haskins Houran (Golden Books), Out and About: A Tale of Giving by Liza Wiemer (Kalaniot Books), Sally Opened Doors: The Story of the First Woman Rabbi by Sandy Eisenberg Sasso (Apples & Honey Press), The Peach Pit Parade: A World War I Story by Shana Keller (Sleeping Bear Pr), My Little Golden Book About Ruth Bader Ginsburg by Shana Corey (Golden Books), Judy Led the Way by Sandy Eisenberg Sasso (Behrman House), Shorty Schwartz by Dishy Schiffman (Menucha Publishers), Sit Down, Little Prince! by Jean Colebank (Saddle Point Publishing), Rachel's Roses by by Ferida Wolff (Holiday House), Regina Persisted by Sandy Eisenberg Sasso (Apples & Honey Press), Dancing Dinos Go to School and Dancing Dinos at the Beach, both by Sally Luca (Random House Books), Abby's Asthma and the Big Race by Theresa Golding (Albert Whitman & Company), Alpha Betti by Carlene Morton (Upstart Books), and The Aliens Have Landed at Our School! by Kenn Nesbitt (Meadowbrook).

 See more of Margeaux's art: